ylee845/ylee845.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-Thank you for coming by.
+Thank you for visiting my page.

-I am **Yeonju Lee**, a fourth-year Ph.D. student in Machine Learning at Georgia Tech’s H. Milton Stewart School of Industrial and Systems Engineering.
+I am **Yeonju Lee**, a fourth-year Ph.D. student in Machine Learning at **Georgia Tech’s H. Milton Stewart School of Industrial and Systems Engineering**.

-My research focuses on knowledge-informed machine learning for healthcare (dental CBCT) and precision agriculture.
+My research focuses on **knowledge-informed machine learning** with applications in:
+- Healthcare (dental CBCT imaging)
+- Precision agriculture